-When it comes to cute, trendy hangouts, Pittsburgh's list is kind of short.
-But this new restaurant and rooftop garden bar at Tryp Lawrenceville is a game-changer.
-The views are beautiful, the space is gorgeous, the cocktails were right up my alley, and the mediterranean-style food was delicious.
+When it comes to trendy hangouts, Pittsburgh's list is pretty short.
+But this new restaurant and rooftop garden bar at Tryp Lawrenceville is giving us millennials a place to call "home".
+The views are beautiful, the space is gorgeous, the cocktails were well-made, and the mediterranean-style food was light and delicious.

-If you're already thinking about making a visit to Over Eden, here's the scoop: To get to the bar, you'll want to head in through the entry at the front of the hotel.
-(Right off of 40th street across from Rite Aid) You'll run right into a small, modern, and plant-laden entryway.
-From there, you'll walk down the stairs and past the hotel's new coffee bar and pizza restaurant, Brick Shop, and head toward the elevators.
-Cruise up to the fifth floor and you'll be greeted with bright, open windows and a super-friendly staff.
+To get to the bar, you'll want to head through the lobby at the front entrance of the hotel.
+(Right off of 40th street across from Rite Aid) You'll step into a small, modern, and plant-laden entryway.
+From there, you'll walk down the stairs and past the hotel's new coffee bar and pizza restaurant (Brick Shop) and head toward the elevators.
+Take a ride up to the fifth floor and you'll be greeted with light from large garage-style doors.
+Welcome to Over Eden.

 My order recommendations: